1 Drexel Drive

 JANUARY-APRIL (Study for the MCAT, DAT, or similar admissions test)

-- Attend all of the Review classes and spend an additional 10+ hours/week studying outside of class.
+- Attend all of the review classes and spend an additional 10+ hours/week studying outside of class.

 - Keep your grades up.

-- In the second week of March, meet with a Premedical Adviser on an individual basis so the two of you can jointly choose the schools to which you will apply.
+- In the second week of March, meet with a Premedical Advisor on an individual basis so the two of you can jointly choose the schools to which you will apply.
 The following is an outline of the meeting...

 - If you are applying to medical school, prepare a tentative list of 10 schools to which you will apply.
-If you are applying to any other type of health profession school (e.g. dental, podiatry, etc. school), review reference materials in the Premed Office and/or research the individual schools on-line, etc. and pick at least three schools that you will apply to.
+If you are applying to any other type of health profession school (e.g. dental, podiatry, etc. school), review reference materials in the Premed Office and/or research the individual schools on-line, etc. and pick at least 3 schools that you will apply to.